CDCgov/prime-public-health-data-infrastructure/docs/decisions/0005-adr-version-control.md

 ## Decision Outcome

-When a previous ADR becomes outdated and a new decision supersedes it, a new ADR is created the describes all of the pertinent information related to that decision, and the ADR that is being superseded is updated to reflect which ADR supersedes it.
+When a previous ADR becomes outdated and a new decision supersedes it, a new ADR is created that describes all of the pertinent information related to that decision, and the ADR that is being superseded is updated to reflect which ADR supersedes it.
+This is done by changing the `Status` to `Deprecated` and the text `Amended by ADR #<x>`, where `<x>` is the number of the ADR being added.
 Any Pull Request that implements an ADR that supersedes another must include both the changes for the new ADR, as well as the changes to the superseded ADR.